skvarma/Transition501/StudyGuide.md

   - A record can be shared multiple times with a user or group using different Apex sharing reasons.

 Sample Use Case
-  - "Automatically share a record to a User based on a User-lookup field." e.g. Share a record based on a user lookup that is on the object.
+  - Automatically share a record to a User based on a User-lookup field. e.g. Share a record based on a user lookup that is on the object.